Purchase the Day Trips Around Rochester book on Amazon

 Brockport

 Brockport has two lift bridges—Main Street and Park Avenue—managed by a single operator who walks between them.
-Hikers, bikers, and boaters touring the canal system are welcome to camp at the Canalfront Welcome Center on Water Street between May and October.
-Visitors can find various dining and shopping options along the same street, such as the Lift Bridge Book Shop and the historic Strand Theatre, the second-oldest active movie theater in the country.
-You’ll find colorful murals throughout the town depicting its canal history.
-Monroe County
+Between May and October, hikers, bikers, and boaters touring the canal system are welcome to camp at the Canalfront Welcome Center on Water Street.
+Visitors can find various dining and shopping options along Main Street, such as the Lift Bridge Book Shop and the historic Strand Theatre, the second-oldest active movie theater in the country.

 Holley Canal Falls